the-collab-lab/career-lab-challenge-next/README.md

 ### Requesting data from the catalog

-You’ll make requests to the `/artworks/search/` endpoint provided by the COIA.
+You’ll make requests to the `/artworks/search/` endpoint provided by the AIC.
 You can build a search with a URL like the following:

 > `https://api.artic.edu/api/v1/artworks/search?q={USER_QUERY}&query[term][is_public_domain]=true&fields=artist_title,date_display,id,image_id,thumbnail.alt_text,thumbnail.width,thumbnail.height,title`